-PLTW School Named a Grand Prize Winner in Samsung Solve for Tomorrow Contest
+PLTW School Named Winner in Samsung Contest

 May 25, 2013 - Arrowhead Park Early College High School (APECHS) in Las Cruces, N.M. was named a grand prize winner in the Samsung Solve for Tomorrow Contest.
 The goal of the contest is to have students to examine their local communities and come up with a solution to an environmental issue.
 APECHS students chose to look at the issue of drought.

 Out of 1,600 applicants, APECHS was selected as one of 75 semifinalists.
 The schools received a laptop and video camera from Samsung to create a two-minute video about its project.
 Based on its video, APECHS was one of 15 finalists and eventually named one the five grand prize winners.

 As a grand prize winner, APECHS received $100,000 in Samsung technology, $3,000 in Adobe software, and a $7,000 grant from DirectTV.